-Component Description (1) esc key Displays system information when pressed in combination with the $\mbox{\sc fn}$ key.
-(2) fn key Executes frequently used system functions when pressed in combination with the esc key.
-(3) Windows key Returns you to the Start screen from an open app or the Windows desktop.
-NOTE: Pressing the Windows key again will return you to the previous screen.
-(4) Action keys Execute frequently used system functions.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+(2) fn key Executes specific system functions when pressed in combination with the esc key, action keys, or the spacebar.
+(3) # Windows key Opens the Start menu.
+NOTE: Pressing the Windows key again will close the Start menu.
+(4) num lock key (select products only) Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(5) Integrated numeric keypad (select products only) When num lock is on, the keypad can be used like an external numeric keypad.